tn84/Rule_based_xDFAI/README.md

 Set the required initial values based on your model.
 For example: the number of classes, class names, paths, the number of layers, and layer names.

-## To run the framework on your model, follow the steps in the following order:
+## To run the framework on your model, follow the steps:
 1- Important features are extracted by Imf_Extraction.py.<br />
 2- Traces and their associated indices are identified by functions in Trace Detection.py. <br />
 3- Activation values (for both train and test samples) of the identified Traces are extracted by Trace_Value_Extraction. <br />